pattern

 the differences between men and women's rights, opportunities, and treatment in society

-Ex: Bridging gender gap in technology fields requires addressing systemic barriers and biases that deter women from pursuing careers in STEM .
+Ex: Bridging the gender gap in technology fields requires addressing systemic barriers and biases that deter women from pursuing careers in STEM .

 daily words